©1978

 efforts to rise illuminate the defects of conscious reason and

-effort.
 At the center of life is a geyser

 of natural joy, leaping and praising.
 Around us every manner of